oswald-pro/RASPBERRY-CODES/Motors/README.md

 In most cases, the colors of the servo are as follows and are connected to the Pi:

-Black – comes to GND (pin 6) from the Pi
+BROWN/BLACK – comes to GND (pin 6) from the Pi
-Red – comes to 3V3 (pin 1) from the Pi
+RED – comes to 3V3 (pin 1) from the Pi
-Yellow/Orange – to a free GPIO pin (e.g., GPIO17, pin 11)
+YELLOW/ORANGE – to a free GPIO pin (e.g., GPIO17, pin 11)

 If you want to play it safe, you can set a ~ 1kΩ resistor between the data pin (yellow/orange) and the Pi.
 Normally this is not necessary.